 In the lives of families affected by mental health conditions

 Family -to-Family is a course facilitated by trained family members who have lived with a loved one diagnosed with mental illness.
-Because of you, NAMI Waukesha was able to offer four 12 week courses during 2015 and graduated 48 individuals.
-NAMI Basics is a newly developed education class for families who have a child (under the age of 18) affected by mental health challenges.
-NAMI Waukesha presented its first Basics Class in 2014 and graduated 6 families.
-In 2015, two NAMI Basics classes have been offered with 16 graduates.
+Because of you, NAMI Waukesha was able to offer five 12 week courses during 2017 for 77 individuals.
+NAMI Basics is a class for families who have a child (under the age of 18) affected by mental health conditions.
+In 2017, NAMI Waukesha facilitated two 6-week courses for 23 attendees.
 NAMI Waukesha’s Court Support & Advocacy Program provides a court advocate for families involved in the Chapter 51 Involuntary Commitment Process.
 The court advocate offers education, support and advocacy for these families.
-During 2015 the NAMI Waukesha Court Advocate was present at 303 Chapter 51 hearings providing support and advocacy for 264 families.
+During 2017 the NAMI Waukesha Court Advocate was present at 593 Chapter 51 hearings providing support and advocacy for 371 families.

 In the Community

 Since 1982, NAMI Waukesha has worked to improve the understanding of mental illness and share the hope of recovery by offering information, support, education and advocacy services.
 We strive to enlighten the public with the goal of erasing the stigma, guilt, shame, fear, ignorance and discrimination that negatively impacts the lives of people affected by mental health conditions.
 In 2017, NAMI Waukesha provided hope and help to more than 5,500 individuals in our community through our classes and programs.
 With your support we were able to offer a number of community educational programs including Ending the Silence to provide education and stigma reduction in local high schools, Crisis Intervention Team Training for police officers and other first responders, Crisis Intervention Partners Training for educators, jail staff and others who work with individuals impacted by mental health conditions, Stories of Hope Presentations; a recovery education program that can be done for corporate groups and out in the community and a number of other educational presentations to the Waukesha County Community that can be customized upon request.